 Browse through a comprehensive list of all USGS national and state news items.

-Flow of the Potomac River set a new all-time high January record of 34.5 billion gallons per day (bgd), nearly five times times the long-term January average of 7 bgd,in response to the heavy snows and rains that fell month-long, according to hydrologists at the U.S. Geological Survey.
+Flow of the Potomac River near Washington, D.C., was 18.7 billion gallons per day (bgd) in May, nearly twice the average flow for May of 9.8 bgd according to hydrologists at the U.S. Geological Survey.